DHTMLX/docs-suite/docs/data_collection/api/datacollection_save_method.md

 @params:

-- url			string|DataDriver		the URL of a server side or DataDriver with the URL configured
+- `url: string|DataDriver` - the URL of a server side or DataDriver with the URL configured

 @example:
 diagram.data.save("http://userurl/");